Black Guard (Brazil): History

 Soon after the signing of the law, the Black Guard was organized in Rio de Janeiro by a group called the "Inhabitants of the Moon".
 Dedicated to protecting Isabel, the guard was initially a secret society.
 The abolitionist José do Patrocínio is thought to have led the organization of the group; he also encouraged it to cooperate with white organizations.
-Largely a response to the increasing Republicanism movement, the organization had over 600 members after six months and stood in direct opposition to the Republican Party of São Paulo.
-As a result, there were violent confrontations between members of the group and Republicans.
+Largely a response to the increasing republican movement, the organization had over 600 members after six months and stood in direct opposition to the Republican Party of São Paulo.
+As a result, there were violent confrontations between members of the group and republicans.
 Members of the group supported Isabel and thought she would succeed Pedro.
 Historian Evaristo de Moraes wrote that "there was no way to contain that frenzy, unfolding in genuflection at the feet of the golden-haired mother of the slaves [Princess Isabel] and going so far as the creation of a Black Guard."

 The first commander of the guard was Clarindo de Almeida, an employee of the Brazilian government.
 Opponents of the group argued that it was being used by João Alfredo Correia de Oliveira, the President of the Council of Ministers.
 Police generally ignored the Guard's activities.
-On December 23, 1888, members of the Guard interrupted a gathering of Republicans in Rio who were listening to Silva Jardim speak.
+On December 23, 1888, members of the Guard interrupted a gathering of republicans in Rio who were listening to Silva Jardim speak.
 On December 30, the Black Guard threatened Jardim and José Lopes da Silva, who were planning a rally at Rio's French School.
-At the rally, 500 Blacks gathered outside before a fight broke out between two Blacks in the audience and the Republicans.
+At the rally, 500 Blacks gathered outside before a fight broke out between two Blacks in the audience and the republicans.
 The ensuing conflict lasted for 30 minutes, as members of the Black Guard attempted to get into the building, until mounted police ended the fight.
-Jardim finished speaking, and as the Republicans left the building, they were again attacked.
+Jardim finished speaking, and as the republicans left the building, they were again attacked.
 A riot spread across the city and there were various skirmishes between opposing groups with one death.